tetris245/tetris245/README.md

   - Separated help and status (/moaner and /moaner status as commands)
   - Integrated all Moaner commands in the QAM commands
   - Fixed the issue with special characters in moans by using their Unicode format
+  - Fixed the message with 'undefined' moans profile
   - Fixed the crash issue with BCX (it is no more required to enable BCX before login)
 * Improved the hiddenmessages command
 * Updated the name command (to choose a temporary nickname instead of the name)